|Distance||7 miles roundtrip|

 |Best Seasons||Spring, Summer, Fall|

-- Learn some Minnesota history at the historic Grimm Farm
+- Learning some Minnesota history at the historic Grimm Farm

 - Wilderness feelings within the Twin Cities metro

 This was a quick day trip to yet another fabulous Three Rivers Park District location.
-Honestly, this experience felt more like going to the wilderness than my trip to Sibley State Park, despite being much closer to the Twin Cities.
-As with other Three Rivers Park District locations, dogs are only allowed on paved trails, so unfortunately you need to leave your dog at home for this particular hike.
-However, Carver Park Reserve has 9.1 miles of paved trail, so you can make your own alternative route if you are set on bringing your dog.
+My experience felt more like going to the wilderness than my trip to Sibley State Park, despite being much closer to the Twin Cities.
+Overall, Carver Park Reserve is a great place to hike for classic Minnesota scenery, chalk full of lakes, meadows, and forest.

 After visiting the farm, return to the parking lot to the trailhead at the northwest end of the lot.
 The connection between the trail and the parking lot was so overgrown when I visited that I opted to walk alongside the dirt road until the trail intersected further down.
 The entirety of this hike is on unpaved trail that is also shared with equestrians, so watch your step!
 Eventually you'll come to a fork in the road; take a turn to the right to head south, crossing the dirt road and paved bike trail.
 You missed the turn if you see a bench on the right side after the fork.

 After crossing over the paved bike trail again, the trail returns to the open prairie biome with beautiful, rolling, grassy hills with fewer bugs than the forested section.
-You will enter the forest again, and the view of Lundsten Lake from the photo at the top of this page will appear on your left.
+You will enter the forest again, and the view of Lundsten Lake will appear on your left, the beautiful scene pictured below.
 Shortly after, there will be a picnic bench where you can take a break and eat a snack.

 The trail curves and starts following the highway with an electrified fence on your left (obviously where they keep the dinosaurs).
 This part isn't particularly scenic but is necessary to make this hike a loop.
 Once the trail bends to the left, you have made it through the worst part of the hike.
 If you want a nice side trip, follow the dirt road through a parking lot to the Fred E. King Memorial Water-bird Observation Area (maybe someday one of us will be considered great enough to have a water-bird observation area named after us).
-There is a single picnic bench overlooking Lundsten Lake, providing an excellent spot for lunch (if your bug spray hasn't worn off yet).
+There is a single picnic bench overlooking Lundsten Lake, providing an excellent spot for lunch (but only if you have bug spray).
 I had the place entirely to myself on a Friday afternoon.

 Return to the trail, which follows a dirt road before veering to the left and heading into the woods.
 Be on the lookout for wildflowers like the ones pictured below!
 After a sharp bend in the trail to the right, you will begin climbing a hill, eventually ending at a lookout tower.
 The view from this tower was pretty disappointing, so don't feel obligated to stop.